daycare options in Berlin

 Children's daycare options in Berlin are usually one of the following:

-Kitas can be run by non profit organisations or associations organised by parents (Elterninitiative).
-A Tagesmutter usually takes care of 5 children, often besides her own children, but does not necessary have the same formal qualifications than educators in a Kita.
+Kitas can be run by non-profit organizations or associations organized by parents (Elterninitiative).
+A Tagesmutter usually takes care of 5 children, often beside her own children, but does not necessarily have the same formal qualifications as educators in a Kita.

 Who can attend a Kita?

 The daily hours a child is eligible for a Kita depends on the study or workload of the parents.
 The Jugendamt differentiates between

 - 4–5 hours daily: half daycare or Halbtagsförderung

 - more than 5–7 hours daily: part-time care or Teilzeitförderung

 - more than 7–9 hours daily: full daycare or Ganztagsförderung

 - more than 9 hours daily: extended full daycare or erweiterte Ganztagsförderung